EwenG/replique.el/README.md

 `M-x replique/repl`

-Replique will prompt you for a project directory and a port number.
-The project directory must contain a leiningen `project.clj` file.
-Replique will start a socket REPL using the provided port number.
-Use `0` to start the REPL on a random port number.
+Replique will prompt for a project directory and a REPL start script.
+When prompted for a REPL start script choose the "\*default\*" to start the REPLs without CLI options.
+See [REPL start script](https://github.com/EwenG/replique.el/blob/master/doc/repl-sessions.md) for an explanation of the use of REPL start scripts.
+Once done, Replique starts a socket REPL using a random available port number.

 Use `C-x C-e` to evaluate a Clojure form, `C-c C-l` to load a Clojure file in the REPL and `C-c M-n` to change the REPL namespace.